 If you've chosen Paediatrics as a career path you need expert knowledge of a wide range of medical conditions affecting infants, children, and adolescents, from birth to age 18.
 The qualification of MRCPI in Paediatrics shows potential employers that you have advanced knowledge of Paediatrics - You can effectively take a detailed history from a parent or child, perform clinical examinations and formulate investigation and management plans.

-In Ireland, achieving MRCPI means you are ready to enter Higher Specialist Training, the final stage of training before independent practice.
+If you are undertaking Basic Specialist Training in Ireland, achieving MRCPI means you are ready to apply to enter Higher Specialist Training, the final stage of training before independent practice.

 There are three 'Parts' to the MRCPI in Paediatrics exam: